Creamed Potatoes

 My favorite potatoes to use are:

 Yes, you can make them up to 3 days in advance.
-Just prepare the dish, cool to room temperature and store in the refrigerator until ready to serve.
+Just cook the recipe, cool to room temperature and store in the refrigerator until ready to serve.

 When reheating, take out of the refrigerator about 20 minutes ahead of time to take the chill off.
 Reheat using one of the methods described above.